Death Ascendant

 Death Ascendant is an adventure for the 2nd edition of the Advanced Dungeons & Dragons fantasy role-playing game.

 Plot summary

-Death Ascendant takes place in the realm of Darkon, one of the less civilized areas of Ravenloft.
-The player characters come to Nartok, where public hanging and child-branding have become commonplace, and discover that this place is being torn apart by a secret war between two sets of spies.
-The characters are warned of their goal using the fortune-telling Vistani Tarroka, and then rumors of war and a new type of zombie drive them to their target location; once there, the characters are left to resolve Nartok's current crisis.
+Death Ascendant is an adventure that takes place in the less civilized realm of Darkon, one of the domains of Ravenloft.
+The player characters come to Nartok, where public hanging and child-branding have become commonplace, and learn that a secret war is happening there between two sets of spies.
+The characters are warned about this goal by way of the fortune-telling Vistani using their Tarroka, and then rumors of war along with a new type of zombie push them to the location they seek; upon arriving, the characters are must resolve the crisis in Nartok.

 Publication history

 Death Ascendant was published by TSR in 1996, and was designed by Lisa Smedman, with cover art by Fred Fields and interior art by John Dollar.

 Death Unchained was episode 1 of the Grim Harvest trilogy, and Death Ascendant is episode 2.